-The repository-level policy feature is still under active development.
+Warning The repository-level policy feature is still under active development.

 BoostSecurity supports repository level policies by adding a

 sectool-config.json file to your repository.
 The contents of the

 sectool-config.json follow the exact format of the org-level policy when viewed in the code editor of the Policy page.

 How do I make sure certain files are not deleted during a Diff-scan?¶

-BoostSecurity optimizes tool runtime by scanning only modified files (where appropriate) on PR runs.
-In order to specify critical files that should not be ignored a
+BoostSecurity optimizes tool runtime by scanning only modified files (where appropriate) on pull request runs.
+To specify critical files that should not be ignored, a

-.boostinclude file can be commited to the root of the project.
-This file tells BoostSecurity what files to always retain when preparing the working directory for a diff-scan and has the same format at the
+.boostinclude file can be committed to the root of the project.
+This file tells BoostSecurity what files to always retain when preparing the working directory for a diff-scan and has the same format as the

 .boostignore file.
 An example has been provided below: